 My challenge is simple: adapt this kit of parts to accommodate the intellectual home of Agincourt’s freethinkers.

 Karcher was born in southeastern Pennsylvania, an area heavy with the Reformation.
-A name like Karcher or Kaercher suggests that his family were Lutheran or some other species in the German Reformed tradition.
+A name like Karcher (or Kaercher or Kärcher, other spellings I’ve found) suggests that his family were Lutheran or some other species in the German Reformed tradition.
 As a young man he attended Franklin & Marshall College in Lancaster, intent possibly on a career in the law, until the clerical life suggested itself.
 Scant records hint at ordination in the Lutheran denomination, but that didn’t last very long.

 At Philadelphia he had shifted allegiance and become a Unitarian minister and, like any recent convert, was soon zealously organizing a second Philadelphia congregation of “Liberal” Christians.
 Having some skill as a public speaker, he went to Montreal (of all places) to raise money for this new endeavor, but it came to naught.
 Always on the move, Karcher and family relocated to Nantucket Island and took charge of the Unitarians there.
 This also didn’t last very long.

-The bottom line here is that Dakota was a waystation for many journies of the mind and the flesh.
+The bottom line here is that Dakota was a way station for many journeys of the mind and the flesh.
 John Keble Karcher may have been an extreme example, but his story is not isolated.